asmmichel/Michel-Maciel/README.md

  ## License

- This software is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+ This software is licensed under the [MIT license](https://opensource.org/licenses/MIT).